Connect with others who understand.

 Blood Tests

 Basic blood tests can measure the levels of the three main types of blood cells: white blood cells, red blood cells, and platelets.
 Blood tests can also check levels of a protein called lactate dehydrogenase (LDH).
-People with lymphoma usually have increased levels of LDH, and very high levels often mean that the lymphoma is more aggressive.
+People with lymphoma usually have increased levels of LDH.
+Very high levels often mean that the lymphoma is more aggressive.

 Imaging Tests

-To better understand what is causing a stomach problem, doctors need to get a closer view.
+To better understand what’s causing a stomach problem, doctors need to get a closer view.
 They usually do this with an upper endoscopy, also called an esophagogastroduodenoscopy.
 For this procedure, doctors use a thin tube with a camera on the end.
-They guide the tube through the throat to visualize the following tissues:
+They guide the tube through the throat to visualize tissues in the:

-• The esophagus (the tube that connects the mouth to the stomach)
+• Esophagus (the tube that connects the mouth to the stomach)

-• The duodenum (the upper part of the small intestine)
+• Duodenum (the upper part of the small intestine)

 Biopsies

-During an endoscopy, the doctor will usually perform a biopsy (remove a small piece of tissue).
-The biopsy sample can be further studied under a microscope to see whether cancer cells are present.
-If cells are cancerous, doctors can also perform laboratory tests on the biopsy sample to determine what type of cancer has developed.
+During an endoscopy, the doctor will usually take a tissue sample for a biopsy.
+The biopsy sample can be studied under a microscope to see whether cancer cells are present.
+If cancerous cells are found, further analysis can determine what type of cancer has developed.

 Staging Gastric Lymphoma

-• Stage 1 — Lymphoma cells can only be found within the gastrointestinal tract (digestive system).
+• Stage 1 (also written as stage I) — Lymphoma cells can only be found within the gastrointestinal tract (digestive system).

-• Stage 2-1 — Lymphoma has begun to spread into the abdomen, and there is cancer in nearby lymph nodes.
+• Stage 2-1 (also written as stage II1) — Lymphoma has begun to spread into the abdomen, and there is cancer in nearby lymph nodes.

-• Stage 2-2 — Lymphoma has begun to spread into the abdomen and to more faraway lymph nodes.
+• Stage 2-2 (also written as stage II2) — Lymphoma has begun to spread into the abdomen and to more distant lymph nodes.

-• Stage 2E — Lymphoma cells have spread to other organs near the stomach.
+• Stage 2E (also written as stage IIE) — Lymphoma cells have spread to other organs near the stomach.

-• Stage 4 — Lymphoma has spread more widely throughout the body and is found in distant locations.
+• Stage 4 (also written as stage IV) — Lymphoma has spread more widely throughout the body and is found in distant locations.

 Treatments for Gastric Lymphoma

-Gastric lymphoma treatment varies based on the lymphoma type, lymphoma stage, lymphoma grade, and whether the lymphoma is caused by an H. pylori infection.
+Gastric lymphoma treatment varies based on the lymphoma type, stage, and grade and whether the cancer is related to an H. pylori infection.
 A person’s age, overall health, symptoms, and preferences also play a role in treatment decisions.

 Treating MALT Lymphoma

 It may take a long time — a year or more — for the lymphoma to disappear after antibiotic treatment.
-During this time, doctors often recommend a watch-and-wait approach, in which no further cancer treatment is given unless the cancer worsens.
-During this time, a person will undergo many follow-up doctor’s visits and tests to keep an eye on the cancer.
+Your doctor will monitor you closely during this time to keep an eye on the cancer.
+Several rounds of antibiotics and an additional endoscopy may be needed.

-About 1 out of 10 cases of gastric MALT lymphoma don’t go away after the H. pylori infection is treated.
-Another 1 out of 10 people with this condition don’t have a bacterial infection in the first place.
-In these cases, other treatments may be needed:
+About 25 percent of gastric MALT lymphomas don’t go away after the H. pylori infection is treated.
+In addition, about 1 out of 10 people with this condition don’t have a bacterial infection in the first place.
+In these cases, other treatments may be necessary, including:

-• Radiation therapy or radiotherapy helps treat most cases of gastric lymphoma when antibiotic therapy doesn’t work.
+• Radiation therapy (radiotherapy) — Helps treat most cases of gastric lymphoma when antibiotic therapy doesn’t work

-• Chemotherapy drugs such as Leukeran (chlorambucil) are occasionally an option if radiation treatments aren’t successful.
+• Chemotherapy (chemo) drugs such as chlorambucil (Leukeran) — Occasionally an option if radiation treatments aren’t successful

 Treating Gastric DLBCL

-DLBCL is a high-grade lymphoma that needs to be treated with more aggressive therapies.
-It is often treated with a chemotherapy regimen called R-CHOP, which consists of:
+DLBCL is a high-grade lymphoma that requires more aggressive therapies.
+It’s often treated with a chemotherapy regimen called R-CHOP.
+These letters refer to:

-When gastric DLBCL is detected in the early stages, doctors may recommend radiation therapy after going through chemotherapy.
-People with advanced-stage gastric DLBCL usually only receive chemotherapy.
+When gastric DLBCL is detected in the early stages, doctors may recommend radiation therapy after going through chemo.
+People with advanced-stage gastric DLBCL usually only receive chemo.

 Treatments for Gastric Hodgkin Lymphoma